 Smooth and Delicious Paneer Delight!

-Paneer baby corn masala curry is a rich and creamy dish made with paneer, baby corn, cashew nuts, tomatoes, fresh herbs, and spices.
-The ingredients blend together to create a delightfully mouthwatering meal.
+Paneer sweet corn masala curry is a rich and creamy dish made with paneer, sweet corn, cashew nuts, tomatoes, fresh herbs, and spices.
+The ingredients in this dish blend together to create a delightfully mouthwatering curry.

 - 2 cups tomatoes, roughly chopped, pureed